Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 That piqued Firth’s interest.
 "Shit, that fast?
 Um…bein’ perfectly honest sir, this is sounding like a damn near impossible mission suddenly.
 Can’t we just drop a nuke down the shaft?"

 "That nanofactory is absolutely on the cutting edge.
 In logistical terms, it’s the equivalent of the Farthrow generator."
 Goruu pointed downwards at the device below their feet that was keeping a large part of the whole star system blanketed in protective wormhole-disrupting quantum white noise.
-"With it intact, we could build prefab shelters, ration ball factories, weapons, vehicles, blankets, spaceships...It would be the strongest possible foundation for reconstruction.
+"With it intact, we could build prefab shelters, ration ball factories, weapons, vehicles, blankets, spaceships...
+It would be the strongest possible foundation for reconstruction.
 Sacrificing it would be..."

 Great Father Daar finally deigned to speak.
 "I have assigned paramount importance to this facility," he said, in a low and determined growl.
 "With it, a billion lives or more could be saved."